Cloud-CV/EvalAI/README.md

 ### Step 1:

-Setup the development environment for EvalAI and make sure that django server & submission worker is running perfectly
+1. Setup the development environment for EvalAI and make sure that it is running perfectly.

+2. Now, Open web browser and hit the url http://127.0.0.1:8888.

+3. Login with your credentials and move to the profile section.

+4. Click on `Get your Auth Token` to get the authentication token & download it as a JSON file.

+5. Create a folder with name `.evalai` in your home directory by using the command `mkdir ~/.evalai`.

+6. Place the downloaded authentication token in this folder by using the command `mv ~/Downloads/token.json ~/.evalai/`.

 ### Step 2: